 As the late-night infomercial would say…that’s not all!
 Although employees who earn more than $142,800 don’t have to pay Social Security Tax above this amount, the opposite is true for Medicare Tax.
 High wage earners above $200,000 have to pay what’s called the Additional Medicare Tax.
 This additional tax is 0.9% on top of the 1.45% that they are already paying.
 Thus, gross wages above $200,000 are taxed at 2.35% with no wage limit.

 Fortunately for you, employers are not responsible for paying the 0.9% Additional Medicare Tax.
 Only employees have to pay.

 However, only employers are responsible for paying FUTA taxes, more casually known as the federal unemployment tax.
 As an employer, you’re paying 6% of the first $7,000 of each employee’s taxable income.
 Your employees get to sit this one out, so don’t withhold FUTA from their paychecks.

 The good news is that If you pay your state unemployment taxes in full and on time each quarter, you can claim a tax credit of up to 5.4%.
-It’s worth your time and money to watch this informative IRS video about the tax credit, especially since you’ll be getting a whopping 90% discount on your FUTA tax liability.
+It’s worth your time and money to check out this video, especially since you’ll be getting a whopping 90% discount on your FUTA tax liability.

 Finally, you might need to deduct post-tax withholdings.
 Not every employee will have post-tax withholdings, things like court-ordered wage garnishments and child support.
 But for the ones that do, you’ll need to deduct these items from their net pay.